 Someone wins and someone loses.

 Most of the time, the one who’s taking these positions is a forex dealer.

 Forex dealers are professional traders who take on the opposite positions of retail traders, thus providing the liquidity needed for the forex market to work efficiently.

 However, banks are in the business of making money as well, and dealers actually can earn tons of profit by quickly unloading their positions, making money via the spread.

 The truth is that forex dealers actually do win most of the time.
 And for this reason, you should try to trade like a dealer.

 You must be thinking… “A dealer?
 I’ve heard so many bad things about dealers – they never fill in me at the right price, the spreads are wack.
 Why the heck would I ever wanna be like one?”

 Well, to be honest, dealers are just like you, someone who’s trying to make some moolah every time the market moves up or down.

-But because dealers have so many advantages (the spread, information, order flows, etc.), retail traders are at a major disadvantage.
+But because dealers have so many advantages (the spread, information on order flows, etc.), retail traders are at a major disadvantage.

 If you know how dealers think and trade, then you can overcome these disadvantages and become profitable as well.